Curriculum-Simulator/curriculum-simulator-backend/README.md

 ```

 # Execution
-You need maven installed and added to your PATH environment variables
+You need maven installed and added to your PATH environment variables.
-if its not, download maven <a href="https://maven.apache.org/install.html">here</a>
+If its not, download maven <a href="https://maven.apache.org/install.html">here</a>
 ```
 $ mvn spring-boot:run
 ```